Looking for a Natural Remedy for Cat Constipation?

 Dr. Huisheng Xie, the founder of the Chi Institute in Reddick, FL, recommends Fan Xie Ye specifically for animals.

 Fan Xie Ye works best when combined with plenty of water, Eastern Food Therapy, and moderate exercise.

 Note: Information on this site is for educational purposes only and is not meant to substitute the advice provided by your own veterinarian.

-(Italics) Note: Information on our website is for educational purpose only and not mean to take the place of your veterinarian’s advice.
+Note: Information on our website is for educational purposes only and not meant to take the place of your veterinarian’s advice.